Blu3cr0ss/FHooker/README.md

 # FHooker
 Webhook nuker for Discord

-#Bluecross on top
+# Bluecross on top

-for educational purposes only!...
+for educational purposes only!... \n
 ... you know what i mean 😏